 That is doubtful.
 While there is no express statutory prohibition on arming security officers, community colleges do not have statutory authority to establish police departments and commission officers (unlike Oregon universities).
 As such, it is doubtful that community colleges have the authority to arm their security employees.
 Community colleges can, however, contract with local law enforcement to provide security, contract with private security to provide armed but non-commissioned officers, or employ officers who receive their police powers, commission, and ability to carry a firearm from a local law enforcement agency.
 There are always liability and risk concerns when discussing arming employees with weapons.

 For members of the Property and Casualty Coverage for Education (PACE) insurance pool, a college’s employees, board members and volunteers are all covered under the Liability Coverage Document when acting within the course and scope of their duties.
-In the event a college wishes to contract with local city or county law enforcement, and those individuals use a firearm against a student or other party, resulting in a lawsuit, coverage will be provided based on the following language:
+Go here for additional PACE coverage information.

 Update policy to address the college's position on firearms in schools.
 Review and update procedures related to facility lock in/lock out/lock down to incorporate any changes to the college's position on firearms on campus.